modin-project/modin/docs/flow/modin/core/storage_formats/pyarrow/index.rst

 In general, PyArrow storage formats follow the flow of the pandas ones: query compiler contains an instance of Modin Frame, which is internally split into partitions.
-The main difference is that partitions contain PyArrow tables, instead of DataFrames like in pandas backend.
+The main difference is that partitions contain PyArrow tables, instead of DataFrames like with :doc:`pandas storage format </flow/modin/core/storage_formats/pandas/index>`.
 To learn more about this approach please visit :doc:`PyArrow execution engine </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>` section.